Friday, October 23, 2015

 {{{click on images to enlarge them}}}

-I didn't know this show was up, I ran across it accidentally, so I just took some quick shots with my smart phone.
-I'm assuming this gallery 'represents' Banksy - if it does, I think it impugns his credibility, big time, as a 'political' street artist.
+I ran across this show accidentally, so I just took some quick shots with my smart phone.
+I assumed this gallery 'represented' Banksy.
 It could be that Taglialaterra bought and collected this show from others, but the pieces were all signed by Banksy, which makes me believe he is working through this gallery.

 I like socially critical, leftist political art a lot, so I guess that's why I don't like Banksy.